ibm-cloud-docs/power-iaas/configuring-custom-image.md

-You can bring your own customized AIX or IBM i operating system (OS) image to deploy within a {{site.data.keyword.powerSysFull}}.
+You can bring your own customized AIX or IBM i operating system (OS) image to deploy within an {{site.data.keyword.powerSysFull}}.
 {: shortdesc}

 You cannot transfer an OS license from a private cloud system to a {{site.data.keyword.powerSys_notm}}.
 The license cost is factored into the overall hourly billing rate.